Katherine Balch, Composer-in-Residence

 Katherine Balch writes music that seeks to capture the intimate details of existence through sound.
 She was chosen to serve as the 2017-2019 Young Concert Artists Composer-in-Residence, where she holds the William B. Butz Composer Chair.
 Her first YCA commission was premiered in 2018 by flutist Anthony Trionfo on the Young Concert Artists Series in New York and Washington, DC.
 Next season, cellist Zlatomir Fung premieres Ms. Balch’s second YCA commission in the YCA Series in New York at Merkin Concert Hall and in Washington, DC at the Kennedy Center.

-The Oregon Symphony has commissioned Ms. Balch for an orchestral work which will receive its world premiere on the opening concerts of its 2018-19 season.
+Highlights of the 2018-2019 season include premieres by the Oregon Symphony Orchestra, Bearthoven Trio, the Argus Quartet, and a violin concerto for Robyn Bollinger and the California Symphony Orchestra.
 As the 2017-2020 Composer-in-Residence for the California Symphony, her first commission received critical acclaim.
 Her music has also been commissioned and performed by the Tokyo Symphony, Minnesota Orchestra, Albany Symphony Orchestra, New York Youth Symphony, Ensemble Intercontemporain, Christophe Desjardins at the France’s MANCA festival in Nice, International Contemporary Ensemble (ICE), FLUX Quartet, New York Virtuoso Singers, Yale Philharmonia, American Modern Ensemble, Contemporaneous and wildUp.

-Ms. Balch will be a compostion fellow at the Tanglewood Music Center this summer.
+Ms. Balch was the Otto Eckstein Family Fellow at the Tanglewood Music Center this summer.
 Among her many other honors are the American Academy of Arts and Letters Charles Ives Scholarship, ASCAP Morton Gould Awards, BMI Student Composer Awards, New England Conservatory’s Donald Martino Prize, Fontainebleau’s Prix du Composition, Yale’s Alumni Association Prize, the Woods Chandler Memorial Prize and fellowships from IRCAM Manifeste, and the Aspen and Norfolk music festivals.

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.